Building a Stronger Economy

 With so many people depending on Social Security, Supplemental Security Income and Survivor’s Benefits, I am making sure that I do everything I can to strengthen these programs in order to protect and preserve the safety net upon which over 56 million Americans are dependent.

-One of the ways to make Medicare more effective is to combat fraud.
+Another way to make Medicare more effective is to do more to combat fraud and make sure that support goes to those who rightfully and truly need it.
 Medicare fraud and abuse costs taxpayers close to $60 billion dollars annually.
-That is why I have reintroduced the Medicare Fraud Enforcement and Prevention Act.
-It would update and double the criminal penalties for those convicted of Medicare fraud.
-It will also create a new offense for illegally distributing Medicare or Medicaid beneficiary IDs.
+That is why I authored the Medicare Fraud Enforcement and Prevention Act to update and double the criminal penalties for those convicted of Medicare fraud, while creating new penalties for illegally distributing Medicare or Medicaid beneficiary IDs.